henrykobutra/theboringdocs/src/routes/(generators)/generate-terms/freelancer.md

 # Terms of Service

-Thank you for considering our services!
+Thank you for considering [Your Name]!
 Before you engage with us, please take a moment to read our Terms of Service.
 By using our services, you agree to be bound by these terms and conditions.

 ## Acceptance of Terms